google-research/circuit_training/README.md

 ## Main Contributors

-We would like to recognize the following individuals for their code contributions, discussions, and other work to make the release of the Circuit Training library possible.
+We would like to recognize the following individuals for their code contributions, discussions, and other work to make the release of the AlphaChip library possible.

 *   Sergio Guadarrama
 *   Summer Yue